joakimoh/AtomTapeUtils/README.md

 Then extract programs from it

 > ScanTape my_filtered_tape.wav -g my_files_dir

+The ScanTape utility can also take a CSW file as input should you previously have converted your WAV files into CSW files.
+The utility will automatically detect whether it is a WAV or CSW file.

 For each detected Acorn Atom program file, the following files will be generated and stored in the directory *my_files_dir*:
 - *program name*.abc - text file with the BASIC program (looks as it would appear when listed on the Acorn Atom)